TeaFive/sortprofiler/README.md

 ## 🧠 Notes for Future Me

 ### 🎨 GUI Options
-Remember to start small.
-Get things working first with a basic layout before focusing on the aesthestics.
-Here are some considerations:
+While the functionality of the application comes before aesthetics, some considerations are:
+  - ImGui for fast prototyping
-  - Qt: Full-featured, good for polished apps.
+  - Qt for polished apps.
-  - ImGui: Fast prototyping, great for dev tools.

-### 📜 Log Format
+### 📜 Logs and Analysis Tool
   - Begin with JSON.
   - Consider moving to SQLite if project interest is still there in the future...

-### 📈 Performance Analyzer Goals
-1. Parse logs (start with JSON).
-2. Show function hierarchy + time metrics.
+  - Show function hierarchy + time metrics.
-3. Visualize with charts or tables.
+  - Visualize with charts or tables.

 ### 🗂️ Code Organization Ideas
 - My `.cpp` files are likely to get crowded later.
 Here are some considerations for future refactoring: